apache/nuttx/Documentation/platforms/arm/stm32h7/boards/linum-stm32h753bi/index.rst

 LCD
 =======
-The LINUM-STM32H753BI use the LTDC to suport one LCD with RGB connection.
+The LINUM-STM32H753BI use the LTDC to support one LCD with RGB connection.

   =========== =====
   LTDC        PINS